 - TypeWeb App

 SavvyGarden started as a fun weekend project to create a searchable list of companion plants that I could use as a reference tool for the farm.
 I used Airtable to easily maintain the list of plants, along with their friends and foes.
 I chose Gridsome as the static site generator, Tailwind for the front-end styling and configured it up as a progressive-web-app (otherwise known as a PWA).

-The first version was intentionally simple, with an auto focussed search input the list of plants, making it easy to filter the results to find the plant you're looking for.
+The first version was intentionally simple, with an auto focussed search input, making it easy to filter the results to find the plant you're looking for.

 I also added an extra column to the plants sheet for "other names" to use it as a lookup field for the search.
 That way, if you type in coriander, dhania, or cilantro the correct result would show up.

 I recently released an update, which adds the following improvements: